-In a hostel, you only rent a bed, still it is obvious that you share the dormitory with a few fellow travelers.
+In a hostel, you only rent a bed, still, it is obvious that you share the dormitory with a few fellow travelers.
 It is quite obvious that your privacy is limited, but the low cost and social fellowship with fellow travelers, more than make up for the rest of the negative factors.

-Bear in mind that, if you wish, you can rent or book a double bed room hostel as well, if you prefer privacy.
+Bear in mind that, if you wish, you can rent or book a double bedroom hostel as well, if you prefer privacy.

-Some hostels have iron bunker beds and some have wooden bunker beds, but it would not effect your sleep as long as you find conformable beds. whether it is wooden or iron, it should not bother you when you are selecting a hostel or hostel bed.
+Some hostels have iron bunker beds and some have wooden bunker beds, but it would not affect your sleep as long as you find conformable beds. whether it is wooden or iron, it should not bother you when you are selecting a hostel or hostel bed.

-What Do you Prefer: Lower or Upper
+What Do You Prefer: Lower or Upper